twilio/internet-of-bling/README.md

 ## Pick up your included accessories: breadboard, full-size antenna, USB charger and more.
-The standard accessories that ship with a Particle Electron are waiting for you at the Hackpack Station of SIGNAL.
+The standard accessories that ship with a Particle Electron are waiting for you at the Information Desk, downstairs in the Cruise Ship Terminal at SIGNAL 2016.
 Just tell a Twilio employee that you're there to collect the accessories for your Internet of Bling Electron.

 ## Deploy your first app
 Deploy your first app over-the-air from [Particle Build](https://build.particle.io).
 For more example code designed to work with the Neopixel ring, check out the [Neopixel sample library](https://build.particle.io/libs/5689c7e20ae26f19c80016be).